authomatic/authomatic/doc/source/development.rst

 Go to ``https://travis-ci.org/<your-github-username>/authomatic/builds/`` and watch it pass (hopefully).
-If the tests fail, the ``./tests/functional_tests/login-py*.log`` and the ``./tests/pytest-py*.log`` logs will be displayed so you can get a hang of what went wrong.
+If the tests fail, the ``./tests/functional_tests/login-py*.log`` and the ``./tests/pytest-py*.log`` logs will be displayed at the end of the log so you can get a hang of what went wrong.

 Running the Examples
 --------------------